Clementbroeders/france-travel-recommender/README.md

 All the data are compiled in this notebook, and the result is an interactive map of the 20 best hotels within the 5 selected cities.

-You can see an example on the following link : https://github.com/Clementbroeders/france-travel-recommander/plotly.html
+You can see the example by launching the following html file : plotly.html